translate/pootle/docs/server/upgrading.rst

   make your backups.

 * Make a backup of your complete database using the appropriate *dump* command for your database system.
+For example :command:`mysqldump` for MySQL, or :command:`pg_dump` for PostgreSQL.

 * If you are upgrading from a version of Pootle that uses *localsettings.py* then you want to make sure your configuration file is